danmayer/danmayer.github.com/_drafts/2017-07-25-information-architecture-changes.md

 The process creates some artifacts that help support a robust understanding and conversation around the data changes.

-1. A PR is used to group the artifacts, description and reasoning for the change, and to focus the discussion
+1. A pull request (PR) is used to group the artifacts, description and reasoning for the change, and to focus the discussion
 2. A high leveled visual asset on changes to quickly understand the lay of the land so to speak (including before and after images)
 3. A low level view showing column level removals and additions to the schema, colorized via `git diff` support